varnish/docker-hitch/README.md

 subjectAltName          = @SubjectAltName@
 ```

-During certificate creation, the `CommonName` and `SubjectAltName` are prompted, and in the in you get a self-signed certificate that is valid for 30 years.
+During certificate creation, the `CommonName` and `SubjectAltName` are prompted, and in the end you get a self-signed certificate that is valid for 30 years.
 The certificate is then copied into `/etc/hitch/certs/default`.

 Using a bind mount, you can override the value of the certificate and use your own certificate, which  is advisable.